 Cleaning with Microfiber Cloths: Our First Date

-My grandmother introduced me to microfiber cloths a few years before they became so in vogue.
+My grandmother introduced me to microfiber cloths over a decade ago before they became so in vogue.
 Microfiber is an incredible fabric, some able to hold up to 7 pounds of water on a square foot of cloth.

 Car enthusiasts have long understood their superior drying ability, and you can still find them least expensively in large packages in the automotive section.
 My grandma gets them from Sam’s Club, and they are much thicker and more absorbent than the package I bought at Meijer (and bright green – how fun!).